-Sometimes carrots just aren’t as naturally sweet as we’d like them to be.
-This kid-tested, adult-approved tactic from mom Susie Cover handily tends to that disappointing little gaffe on the part of Mother Nature by adding a touch of honey, making them taste almost like candy to picky eaters of all ages.
+Sometimes carrots just aren’t quite as naturally sweet as we’d like them to be.
+This kid-tested, adult-approved tactic from a mom-turned-recipe-developer handily tends to that disappointing little gaffe on the part of Mother Nature by adding a touch of honey, making them taste almost like candy to picky eaters of all ages.

 - 1 pound slender or baby (not baby-cut) carrots, preferably in a variety of colors

 - Peel the carrots, trim the leafy tops, and leave the carrots whole.